cristianflorincojocaru/COA-COMPACT-MIPS-PROCESSOR-VHDL/README.md

 ## CONTRIBUTIONS

-Project created by **Cristian Florin Cojocaru** (**CSE.2** — **University of Craiova / Faculty of Automatics, Computer Science and Electronics**).
-Contributions are welcome!
+Project created by Cristian Florin Cojocaru (CSE.2 - University of Craiova / Faculty of Automatics, Computer Science and Electronics).
+Contributions are welcome !
 If you have suggestions for improving the code or documentation, please submit a pull request.

 ## LICENSE
 This project is licensed under the [MIT License](LICENSE).